nigelhorne/Data-Text/README.md

 Creates a Data::Text object.

-The optional parameter 'text' contains a string, or object, to initialise the object with.
+The optional parameter contains a string, or object, to initialise the object with.

 ## set